bjackman/ansible-raspi-accesspoint/README.md

 - Set up the remaining stuff in group_vars/all.yaml.
 Make sure that the subnet for your Ethernet LAN won't overlap with the WLAN.
 - Run `ansible-playbook -i inventory.yaml  -e target=pi-vpn access-point.yml`
+- Reboot the Pi (the playbook must be missing a systemd command.
+Not sure).

+I couldn't get 5Ghz (hw_mode=a) to work, I always got "Configured channel (%d) not found from the channel list of current mode (2) IEEE 802.11a".
+Haven't really investigated.

+I also couldn't get Automatic Channel Selection (channel=0) to work, hostapd just shut down without any error message, and return code 0.
+Haven't really investigated.